0x80085/synk/README.md

 `docker-compose -f "docker-compose.yml" up -d --build`

-Or use the shortcut definied n package.json:
+Or use the shortcut in package.json:

  `npm run docker:run`